zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

 * The ``bt-hci-bus`` and ``bt-hci-quirks`` devicetree properties for HCI bindings have been changed to use lower-case strings without the ``BT_HCI_QUIRK_`` and ``BT_HCI_BUS_`` prefixes.
+* The Kconfig option :kconfig:option:`BT_SPI` is now automatically selected based on devicetree compatibles and can be removed from board ``.defconfig`` files.

 Bluetooth Mesh
 ==============